Last Updated on December 6, 2021

 - Cremation urn.
 The funeral home will have some lovely options.
 At Urns Northwest we have a wide selection of premium quality American-made urns to honor your loved one.
 Here are 12 of our favorites.

 - Obituary.
 The funeral director will help you put an obituary together.
 Obituaries can be very expensive when placed in a newspaper.
-Ask the funeral director about placing the obituary on their website, which is a free service that most funeral homes offer.
+Ask the funeral director about placing the obituary on their website, which is a free service that most funeral homes offer, or you can create your own free memorial website here.

 - Register book.
 Family and friends will sign this book when they arrive for the funeral.
 Here are some creative ideas.